YusukeHosonuma/SwiftUI-Simulator/README.md

 # SwiftUI-Simulator

-Simulate device configurations in real-time (and useful tools for development).
+Simulate device configurations in real-time. (and useful tools for development)

 https://user-images.githubusercontent.com/2990285/163325330-13297947-7222-4cf7-a80b-d999094546d9.mov